-Anyone who has experienced two to three episodes of bipolar disorder is considered a long-term -- if not lifetime -- patient with bipolar disorder.
-That person should have maintenance therapy.
-Once your doctor has helped stabilize the moods of the acute phase of the disorder (either a manic or depressive episode), drug therapy is continued indefinitely -- sometimes at lower doses.
+Anyone who has experienced two or more manic or hypomanic episodes generally is considered to have lifetime bipolar disorder.
+That person should have maintenance therapy to minimize the risk for future episodes.
+Once your doctor has helped stabilize the moods of the acute phase of the disorder (either a manic or depressive episode), medication therapy is usually continued indefinitely -- sometimes at lower doses.

 Remember this: Even if you have been without bipolar symptoms for several months, do not stop taking your medications.
 Your doctor may lower your doses, but discontinuation of medications will put you at risk for recurrence of bipolar symptoms.
 Before stopping any medications, discuss it with your doctor.